 On the other hand, if you are traveling by train or bus, the free checked baggage allowance is much larger.
 With FlixBus, you can put two bags of up to 30 kg down below and can also bring a small one on the bus with you.

-And with trains…wow!….I’ve brought basically my whole house with me on some of my train trips in Europe and never had a problem.
+And with trains…wow!….I’ve bought basically my whole house with me on some of my train trips in Europe and never had a problem.
 So, no need to worry there!

 In other words, you should definitely consider extra baggage costs when you choose your type of transportation in Europe.